aliramazon/github-ui/README.md

 Github provides a rate limit for API users without authentication to a max of 60 requests per hour.
 You may want to mock the response or use a personal access token to fetch the API.

-We have provided you with a **create-react-app** template project, however, please feel free to use whatever technologies / frameworks / libraries that you are most comfortable with.
-We just ask that **this be implemented in React**, and not in another framework, like Vue/Angular/Ember/etc.

-**Note:** Please add tests!
-The project will be considered incomplete if you do not have any tests written.

-## What are we looking for?

 Some questions to think about:

 - How can you make your code reusable?